-You graduated last year from the Sciences Po School of Public Affairs, and you are also a parent.
+You graduated in 2018 from the Sciences Po School of Public Affairs, and you are also a parent.
 Did it feel like an even greater achievement to have combined the two?

 I think I am a graduate like any other and I do not feel more special.
 It is true that studying and having children can be challenging at times, but everyone has his or her own special circumstances that can complicate and/or enrich being a student.